The fireball: my first feedback story

 1. Set clear expectations at the beginning: expectations make giving feedback easier and help tremendously make it effective.
-You can consider this the first step of giving feedback.
+You can consider this the first step in providing feedback.

 “Here’s what success looks like for the next meeting you run: the different options are framed clearly, everyone feels like their point of view is well represented, and a decision is made”.Excerpt From: Julie Zhuo.
 “What to Do When Everyone Looks to You”

-2. Give task-specific feedback as frequently as you can: task-specific feedback should be given continuously, close to the moment when the task came to your attention (right after would be ideal).
-This is the easiest form of feedback and the easiest to follow through.
+2. Give task-specific feedback as frequently as possible: task-specific feedback should be given continuously, close to the moment the task came to your attention (right after would be ideal).
+This is the most accessible feedback form and the easiest to follow through.

 “That research report you shared yesterday was excellent.
 The way you succinctly summarized the most important findings at the top made it easy to process.
 The particular insight about X was really useful.”Excerpt From: Julie Zhuo.
 “What to Do When Everyone Looks to You”

-3. Share behavioural feedback thoughtfully and regularly: most of the feedback will focus on behaviours, being specific and related to a situation or context.
-But, as you are a caring manager, you may observe behavioural patterns (some people are afraid to take risks, some avoid presenting their work, etc.).
-These should be brought to the surface and carefully discussed with your colleague, as you will directly refer to how you perceive them and can be hurtful (nonviolent communication comes in handy here).
+3. Share behavioural feedback thoughtfully and regularly: most feedback will focus on specific behaviours related to a situation or context.
+But, as a caring manager, you may observe behavioural patterns (some people are afraid to take risks, some avoid presenting their work, etc.).
+These should be brought to the surface and carefully discussed with your colleague.
+You will directly refer to how you perceive them, which can be hurtful (nonviolent communication comes in handy here).